nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.9 Clearing all entries : `c-clear`

-Clears all entries from the contact list.
+Clears all entries from the employee directory.

 Format: `c-clear`